daulet-serikov/mini-blog/README.md

-# TODOs
+# About
-- update readme
+Mini Blog is a react application created to demonstrate [Daulet](https://www.linkedin.com/in/daulet-serikov/)'s skills.
+Please open the [link](https://not-implemeted) to see how it works.

+## Tools used
-- dynamic titles
+- React
+- Redux toolkit query
-- rename some files/directories
+- Typescript
+- Ant design
+- Mock Service Worker
+- React Router
-- is layout module?
+- Yup

 # Getting Started with Create React App